emqx/emqx-docs/en_US/rule/schema-registry-examp-3rdparty-http.md

-# 3rd-Party Custom codec example - HTTP
+# Third-Party Custom Codec - HTTP

-## Rule requirements
+## Rule Requirements

 The device publishes an arbitrary message to verify that the self-deployed codec service is working normally.